Multiverse (Marvel Comics): Fictional History

-In the 2015 Secret Wars series, a confrontation with the Beyonders over the fate of the various alternate versions of the Molecule Man results in the destruction of the Multiverse, triggering various 'incursions' as Earths crash together and destroy each other, the Beyonders' assault culminating in Doctor Doom stealing the power of the remaining Beyonders and bringing the last of the parallel universes together into a single 'Battleworld'.
-Doom rules this reality for eight years until key heroes and villains from the pre-existing Multiverse are discovered and released by Doctor Strange, who had been acting as Doom's 'sheriff' until the discovery of the survivors gave him an alternative.
-In the heroes' final assault on Doom's fortress, the Molecule Man, who had been the source of Doom's power, transfers Doom's power to Mister Fantastic when Doom acknowledges that Reed would have done a better job as 'God' than he did.
+In the 2015 Secret Wars series, a confrontation with the Beyonders over the fate of the various alternate versions of Molecule Man results in the destruction of the Multiverse, triggering various 'incursions' as Earths crash together and destroy each other, the Beyonders' assault culminating in Doctor Doom stealing the power of the remaining Beyonders and bringing the remaining universes together into a single 'Battleworld'.
+Molecule Man, who had been the source of Doom's power, transfers Doom's power to Mister Fantastic when Doom acknowledges that Reed would have done a better job as 'God' than he did.
 Having restored Earth-616 as it was before the Beyonders' incursions began, Mister Fantastic departs to recreate the multiverse with the company of his restored family.
+The seventh iteration of the Multiverse was destroyed and was reborn as the eighth.

-List of primary alternate Earths and universes
+List of notable alternate universes

 Below is a short, non-comprehensive list of some of the most noteworthy and significant universes in the Marvel Multiverse.
-Most of these were designated in the Official Handbook of the Marvel Universe on both physical print and the digital Appendix.
+Most of these were designated in the Official Handbook of the Marvel Universe in either the physical print or the digital Appendix.